 The total provision for this programme comes to 1 million euros

-Iberdrola is launching the call for funding applications to its 2019 Social Programme to support vulnerable groups
+Iberdrola is launching its call for Social Grant applications to support vulnerable groups

-- The objective is to promote comprehensive development in groups at risk of exclusion, focusing especially on children, adolescents and women
+- The goal is to promote comprehensive development in groups at risk of exclusion, focusing especially on children, adolescents and women

-- The selected projects, led by non-profit social entities, will help people overcome poverty, promote social insertion and help improve quality of life.
+- The selected projects will help people overcome poverty, promote social insertion and help improve quality of life

-Iberdrola, through its Foundation in Spain, has launched the call for applications to its 2019 Social Programme, which aims to promote the comprehensive development of the most vulnerable groups in the territories in which the company operates, with special attention on children, adolescents and women, by collaborating in social projects.
+Iberdrola, via its Foundation in Spain, has launched a the application process for Social Grants 2017, which aims to promote comprehensive development among the most vulnerable groups in the regions where the company operates.

-- Goal number 10 (reduction of inequality), goal number 4 (quality education) and goal number 5 (gender equality).
-In order to meet these goals, initiatives will be supported that contribute to the personal autonomy and the independence of people with disabilities, mainly by supporting occupational centres that promote comprehensive training processes.
-This enables specialised training to promote the social skills and lessons required for inclusion in the regular employment market.
+- Objective number 10 (reduction of inequality), objective number 4 (quality education) and objective number 5 (gender equality).
+The aim is to foster the personal autonomy and independence of disabled people.
+This involves helping occupational centres to promote comprehensive training processes.
+This enables specialised training that promotes the social skills and lessons required for inclusion in the regular employment market.

-Social entities applying must submit their proposals by 18 June 2018, by means of an online form available from the foundation website (www.fundacioniberdrolaespana.org), where they can also consult the terms and conditions of the call for applications.
+Social entities applying must submit their proposals by 19 June 2017, by means of an online form available from the Iberdrola Foundation in Spain website (www.fundacioniberdrolaespana.org), where they can also consult the terms and conditions of the call for applications.